Fear follows debt, like a shadow follows you.

 Almost every client who’s struggling to repay credit cards, now at 29% interest, is skimping on saving for retirement.

-Courtesy of the Great Recession, they have no equity in their homes.
+They have no emergency reserves.
 If they have a job, there’s no pension attached.
 They have little or nothing set aside to augment Social Security.

 Yet fear of bankruptcy keeps them paying monthly on debt they can never repay.

 My last post talked about the institutional purveyors of this fear.